chaimeleon-eu/tracer/README.md

 ```
 {
 	<common fields>,
-	"datasetId": <String, values not limited>,
+	"datasetsIds": <String, values not limited>,
-	"previousId": <String, not null, not blank>
+	"previousIds": <List, not null, not blank>
 	"resources": <List, not null>
 }
 ```